-What do you be doing?
+What will you be doing?

-Every course has what are called TA office hours alright so when people take a course there’’’be TA office hours and you will have to sit in that office during Tuesday and Thursday 3:00 to 5:00 p.m. and you sit there and whoever comes whichever student comes there and they have any question on any topic that is being taught in the class up until that point you will have to help them understand it.
+Every course has what are called ‘TA office hours’.
+When people take a course they will have access to you during those ‘TA office hours’.
+You will have to sit in the office during those hours and help whoever comes with any question on any topic that is being taught in the class up until that point.
+You will have to help them understand it.

 Research Assistant (RA-ship)

-What would you do for the professor?
+What would you do for this professor?

 Importance of GRE Test Scores

-What do you need to get scholarship, definitely your GRE test scores are very very important.
-Specifically your GRE score if you’re going for MS or a PhD well the students have a greater chance of getting financial aid if you have if you have high GRE scores all right.
+Your GRE test scores are very important.
+Specifically your GRE score if you’re going for an MS or a PhD.
+Students have a greater chance of getting financial aid if they have high GRE scores.